bahrus/xtal-deco/README.md

 **NB I:**  Here we are, via a proxy, setting a field value on an existing native DOM element -- button in this case.

 "Throwing new properties" on another DOM element is [considered problematic](https://youtu.be/uygxJ8Wxotc?t=319).
-Consequently, this web components has a protective curse -- anyone trying to add a new property or a method onto another element will receive a one-way ticket to Azkaban.
+Consequently, this web component has a protective curse -- anyone trying to add a new property or a method onto another element will receive a one-way ticket to Azkaban.

-However, the ability to add new data elements as part of the enhanced behavior is critical.
+However, the ability to add new data elements is critical when enhancing behavior.
 We need the ability to add new properties onto our proxy only.

 To do this, use property/attribute virtualProps/virtual-props: